can we grab a coffee – I love to get your feedback on my business idea to do X in Y – and show you my awesome product.

 12. I respect and admire entrepreneurs who hustle – so I will try (hard) to be nice.

 Thanks very much for approaching me.

 I trust that you are OK with open feedback and if there are things about your idea I don’t like you’ll want me to tell you.
-Please confirm, Do send me a Linkedin invite so you can see more about me and vice versa.
-Say you’ve done business with me.

 what clients and potential clients think about your idea.